 - If it is difficult to focus, select and use the center AF point.
-The center AF point focuses the best among the seven AF points. - To make it easier to focus a moving subject, set the camera to automatic AF point selection and AI Servo AF.
+The center AF point focuses the best among the nine AF points.
+Also. with a fast lens from f/1.0 to f/2.8, high-precision focusing takes effect with the center AF point. - To make it easier to focus a moving subject, set the camera to automatic AF point selection and Al Servo AF.
 First use the center AF point to focus.
 If the subject moves away from the center AF point, the other AF points will continue to focustrack the subject automatically.